Ila-bura/C-est-la-V/README.md

 #### Navbar

-When user is logged in, the nav bar displays two new links: Logout and New.
+When user is logged in, the nav bar displays two new links: "Logout" and "New".
 On the other hand, the links "Register" and "Login" are no longer displayed.
 <details><summary>Navbar</summary>
 <img src="static/readme-images/readme-nav-links-loggedin.png" >
 </details>